-How to Build a XSS Vulnerability Scanner in Python
+How to Build an XSS Vulnerability Scanner in Python

 Building a Python script that detects XSS vulnerability in web pages using requests and BeautifulSoup.

-In this tutorial, you will learn how you can write a Python script from scratch to detect this vulnerability.
+In this tutorial, you will learn how to write a Python script from scratch to detect this vulnerability.

 RELATED: How to Build a SQL Injection Scanner in Python.